Sustainability | Meals on Wheels People

 Our Sustainability Statement is based upon the following principles:

-• To make clients and suppliers aware of our Environmentally Sustainable Procurement Guidelines, and encourage them to adopt sound sustainable management practices.
+• To make participants and suppliers aware of our Environmentally Sustainable Procurement Guidelines and encourage them to adopt sound sustainable management practices.

 Meals on Wheels People: SOlar and battery storage!